-Nanci Griffith is one of the most confounding artists in the present alt.country revival, precisely because for many years she shied away from identifying herself as a country artist, and slowly but surely she edged away from an overt hick identification, and into tonier, loftier terrain.
+Nanci Griffith (1953-2021) was one of the most confounding artists in the present alt.country revival, precisely because for many years she shied away from identifying herself as a country artist, and slowly but surely she edged away from an overt hick identification, and into tonier, loftier terrain.
 Regardless, Nanci's early works are some of the enchanting albums in the "Americana" canon, and the intense devotion of her fans is well deserved.
-With her teensy, little-girl voice, her skill as a romantic songwriter, and her knack for finding first-rate material to cover from a wide variety of sources, Griffith has is one of the most notable artists from the '80s "Americana" scene.
-She's an unlikely but charming interpreter of song, and an artist whose fans share a powerful personal connection with (she is thus universally referred to simply as "Nanci...")
-Personally, I think she's way overplayed her hand as a song stylist, and become a bit too stuffy, but I'll always have a soft spot in my heart for her early work...
+With her teensy, little-girl voice, her exceptional skill as a romantic songwriter and her knack for finding first-rate material to cover from a wide variety of sources, Griffith was one of the most notable artists from the '80s Americana scene.
+An utterly charming, understated performer and deft interpreter of song, her fans shared a powerful personal connection with the gal universally referred to simply as "Nanci..."
+Here's a quick look at her work....

 (Produced by Mike Williams & Nanci Griffith)